 7.10 The district has an increasingly ageing population, which is set to continue through the plan period.
-The Housing Market Assessment 2022 indicates approximately one third (34%) of the population will be aged 60 or over in 2040.
-This equates to a 30% increase on 2018 figures.
-The number of people with health issues and disabilities is also expected to increase over this period.
+The Housing Market Assessment 2024 indicates approximately one third (36.5%) of the population will be aged 60 or over in 2041.
+This equates to a 16% increase on 2023 figures.
+The Housing Market Assessment 2022 confirmed that in the years up to 2040, the number of people with health issues and disabilities is also expected to increase.
 An 8% increase in people aged 18-64 with impaired mobility is projected, as well as a 47% increase in people aged 65+ that are unable to manage at least one mobility activity on their own.
-The Assessment also confirms that 7.2% of the district's total housing stock should meet Building Regulations Part M4(2) in 2040.
+The Assessment also confirms that 7.2% of the district's total housing stock should meet Building Regulations Part M4(2) by 2040.
 This amounts to 3,978 accessible and adaptable homes.
-The council is therefore seeking to provide a range of housing options for older and disabled people, in order to maintain the safety and independence of residents, allow them to stay in their own home for longer and reduce pressure on health and social care services.
+The council is therefore seeking to provide a range of housing options for older and disabled people, in order to maintain the safety and independence of residents, allow them to stay in their own size appropriate home for longer and reduce pressure on health and social care services.
 This will include both specialist and general housing types, as well as higher technical standards for accessibility.

 - 7.11 The NPPF requires the council to assess and plan to meet the housing needs of older people and people with disabilities.
 The PPG goes on to confirm how the diverse range of needs of these groups must be considered.
-Authorities should make provision for specialist housing where a need exists (ranging from age restricted to extra care and care homes), alongside general housing options such as bungalows which are already suitable, and easily adaptable, futureproofed properties. - 7.12 Policy HC4 provides flexibility for developments to provide a range of types of home for older and disabled people dependent on site circumstances.
+Authorities should make provision for specialist housing where a need exists (ranging from age restricted to extra care and care homes), alongside general housing options such as bungalows which are already suitable, and easily adaptable, futureproofed properties. - 7.12 Policy HC4 provides flexibility for developments to provide a range of types of home for older and disabled people dependent on-site circumstances.
 In terms of general (i.e. non-specialist) housing for these groups, the council's preference and expectation will be for contributions to be made in the form of bungalows in the first instance.
 This reflects the council's targets within the adopted Housing and Homelessness Strategy, their intrinsic suitability for older and disabled people, and the high demand for this form of property in South Staffordshire.
 The suitability of other single storey accommodation such as flats and maisonettes will be carefully considered by the council on a case-by-case basis.
 The requirements for higher access standards have been tested and shown to be viable through the Local Plan Viability Study.